syedsaqib2457/php-hash/readme.md

 Open the terminal console on either `Debian 10` or `Debian 11`.

-Open port `80` for the API to receive requests.

 Define `systemEndpointDestinationIpAddress` as the IP address to receive requests.

 This example uses `10.10.10.10` to receive requests.